datvt-pexdia/robot-max-controller/README.md

 - **Replace vs enqueue:** replace cancels current + future tasks for each device; enqueue preserves the current task and appends to the queue.
 - **Task lifecycle callbacks:** the ESP responds with `ack`, `progress`, `done`, or `error` messages for each task so the server always knows the state.
 - **Robust reconnects:** Wi-Fi and WebSocket connections auto-retry with exponential backoff (1s → 5s).
 When the socket drops, all in-flight tasks are canceled to prevent desynchronisation.
-- **Heartbeats:** the server pings the ESP every 10s and treats missing pongs (>20s) as a disconnect.
+- **Heartbeats:** the server pings the ESP every 15s and treats missing pongs (>30s) as a disconnect.
-- **Wheels Continuous Mode:** the wheels device runs a continuous task that always sends signals to the motors every 10ms.
+- **Wheels Continuous Mode:** the wheels device runs a continuous task that always sends signals to the motors every 33ms (~30 Hz).
 Initially sends STOP signals, switches to direction signals when moving, and returns to STOP when idle.
 See `firmware/main/WHEELS_CONTINUOUS_MODE.md` for details.

 ## Troubleshooting